-Negligence: The claimant must show that carelessness in the design or manufacture of the product led to their injuries.
+Negligence: The claimant must show that carelessness in the design or manufacture of the product led to his or her injuries.
 The injured party first must demonstrate that the defendant had a duty to sell a safe product.
 The consumer then must show that the defendant breached this duty.
-A "breach of duty" can be shown if the plaintiff can prove that the defendant knew or had known that the product was defective.
+A "breach of duty" can be shown if the plaintiff can prove that the defendant knew or should have known that the product was defective.
 The plaintiff must also prove that the defective product caused their injuries.

 Strict Liability: In general, products liability cases are pursued under the theory of strict liability.
-With these claims, the injured is only required to prove that a defect in a product exists and that an injury was sustained as a result.
+With these claims, the injured party is only required to prove that a defect in a product exists and that an injury was sustained as a result.
 If a defect exists, the manufacturer may be strictly liable for any resulting damages, regardless of whether they exercised extreme caution and care when manufacturing the product.
 For strict liability to apply, the product must have been purchased in the chain of distribution.
 Products purchased second-hand are not eligible for strict liability claims.

 Breach of Warranty: When a good is sold, there are two warranties the buyer relies on: the express warranty and the implied warranty.